deltastateonline/soap.tutorial/Part3.md

 ## Annotations

-- @soap : On all methods that have to be exposed
+- @soap : On all methods that have to be exposed.
-- @param : On input paramters
+- @param : On input paramters.
-- @return : On return types
+- @return : On return types.
-- @var : On fields in an input or output definition.
+- @var : On fields in an input or output class definition.

 The ```BookService.php``` is now defined as follows